Spanish banks say fewer bad debts show turnaround could be here

 For now, however, some continue to bolster these reserves before the European Central Bank takes over as the euro zone banking supervisor in November and ahead of Europe-wide health checks in the coming months.

-Sabadell said it had used most of its first quarter bond trading gains towards provisions, which more than tripled to 1.1 billion euros (905.73 million pounds) compared to a year ago.
+Sabadell said it had used most of its first quarter bond trading gains towards provisions, which more than tripled to 1.1 billion euros ($1.52 billion)compared to a year ago.

 (Editing by Sophie Walker)